Jaswal1p/CloudySun-Weather-Dashboard/README.md

  12. Also worked on UV index display based on its value at <2 , 2-8 or above 8.
 This toook effort.
 Google and you tube helped !!

  NOTE: I had to create this new repository for this project/assignment that i built initially in January 2022 and later upadetd over last 3 days by adding local storage and UV index display.
 But for some unkown reason it doesn't redeploy on the github pages.
 I made multiple attemps with evry possible solution that I could find.
 But nothing worked.
 All my detailed work is in the other repository listed in my github page - SunCloudy-Weather-Dashboard.
 At this time I had no choice but to create new repository and take all my code from old repository.
 Someday in future I will try to learn and correct the old repo.

+ Final version of my weather dashboard looks like this:

+The url for my deployed website is:

+The url for my gitHub repository is: